Venue: Council Chamber - Civic Centre Folkestone. View directions

 Declarations of Interest

-Members of the committee should declare any interests which fall under the following categories:
+Members of the committee should declare any interests which fall under

 a) disclosable pecuniary interests (DPI);